niolabs/docs/docs/glossary/README.md

 A block is a “black box” function that operates on streams of data.
 A block receives, emits, or transforms signals.
 Blocks are written in Python and focus on one particular function.

+"A black box is any device whose workings are not understood by or accessible to its user."

 ## Framework

 The n.io library is the versioned portion of the n.io code.
 You will install the n.io library and then execute that with the appropriate n.io binary.
 Install the framework with pip: `pip install nio`.

 "a framework is often a layered structure indicating what kind of programs can or should be built and how they would interrelate.""